Roof Rain Diverter: Before Installation Guide

 What Is a Rain Diverter?

-Rain diverters are installed above entryways, windows, patios, or areas where gutters are absent or overflow frequently.
+Rain diverters are installed in heavy water impact areas on the roof.
 Rain diverters are very important in heavy rains, light drizzles, and melting snow.
 They’re especially recommended on low-pitched roofs, metal roofs, or older asphalt shingle roofs where water tends to overshoot the gutters.

 The main benefits of a rain diverter include preventing water intrusion, reducing splashback, protecting siding and trim, and minimizing soil erosion around the home’s foundation.
 It’s especially useful when gutters can’t be installed due to architectural limitations or aesthetic preferences.